UPDATED 4/4/19: My favorite “Black Radio” even with its few quirks.

 Just for fun, I had started on a very casual “Worked All States” effort.
 In a 4 week period starting in December 2014 I had worked 30 states from Hawaii to Massachusetts, Alaska to Florida, mostly all on 7 Mc, with a dipole antenna.
 I’ll get them all as I have time, but the east coast states may require moving to 14 Mc.
 This transmitter is only about 1.7 “S” Units below a 100 watt transmitter at the receiving end but the main challenge is working with just a few crystals.
 I have to set up an “ambush” on my crystal frequency and wait for someone to show up there.
 It works, but slowly..
 Calling CQ also works, but is of course, random.

 I have worked Japan and South America from California with my set on 14 MC in the past.
-My best distance so far is 5674 miles to F6KNB in France (on 7031 Mc).
+My best distance so far is 5674 miles to F6KNB on the French-Swiss border (on 7031 Mc).
 You can work pretty much anyone you can hear if the other guy is skilled.
 On the higher frequencies the receiver selectivity/tuning rate is really the limiting factor in hearing the other guy, but above 10 MC or so the sensitivity starts to fall off somewhat as well.
 You need uncrowded conditions on these long range frequencies – generally not a factor in well-planned military comm circuits.
 On the 80, 40 and 30 meter ham bands, reliable CW comms are routine.

 If you are working over an unfamiliar path or with different TX and RX equipment or antennas, you can use the online VOACAP program to help you get in the ballpark in finding the optimum frequency/time for that path.
 Select TX and RX sites, TX power, transmission mode, R and T antenna types.
 The program then obtains the current ionospheric sounding data for the path chosen and then it runs the calculation.
 This displayed data set clearly shows you what is “doable”, or not.
 Mission planning – It’s pretty good.
 Provides a graph of circuit probability versus frequency versus UTC time of day.
 I use it and find that it provides reasonably accurate predictions.